SirGsusFreak/vgchartzScrape/README.md

 ## TODO

 - [x] Fetch Each Genre Separately
-- [ ] Scrap the Genere names from the page, instead of specify them hardcode on an arrary.
+- [x] Scrap the Genere names from the page, instead of specify them hardcode on an arrary.
 - [x] Replace the Rank Column with the Unique Id of vgsales site.
+- [x] Add Genre Column
 - [ ] Data Cleanse:
-  - [ ] Merge all files, and add Genre column
+  - [ ] Merge all files
   - [ ] Merge the Total_Shipped and Total_Sales columns as it seems they completes
 - [ ] Add Juppter notebook for Pivots, and statistics, and Trends.
 - [ ] publish output to Github web site.